 In Tanakh classes, students strengthen their ability to read, understand, analyze and personalize their connection with peshat and parshanut.
 They often work in havruta to develop their textual and analytical skills and their familiarity with classical and contemporary mefarshim.
-By graduation, a Ma'ayanot student will have developed a deep appreciation of the beauty, moral values, and ideals embodied in Tanakh.
-Our narrative choices and the pedagogic methodology reflect our goal of deriving meaning from the words, people, challenges and ethics reflected therein.
+Our narrative choices and teaching methodology reflect our goal of improving skills and deriving meaning from the words, people, challenges and ethics reflected in our Torah.